Hanson-Sun/music-esolang/README.md

 ```var 1 end f 1 end``` executes correctly but ```f 1 end var 1 end``` is incorrect.
 Similarly,
 ```def 1 end #block# end f 1 end``` executes correctly but ```f 1 end def 1 end #block# end``` does not.

 The scope of a variable or definition is within its respective block.
 If the variable or definition is not declared within a block, then it is a global variable/def that can be accessed anywhere.
-There is no garbage collector so please free your variables accordingly.

-Note that while 2 variables/definitions cannot have the same name if they are in the same scope, you are free to declare two variables/defs with the same name if they are in different scopes, or if the previous variable has already been freed.

-ex. ```if var 1 end f 1 end ^ end var 1 end ``` is correct.

 Variables work like `malloc` in a sense that they allocate memory and returns the *address* of the memory.
 This address is then used to access the value stored at that address.
 You **cannot** directly access the value of a variable through a variable call.
 There is no garbage collector so you must manage memory manually (or else there will be mem leaks!).

+Note that while 2 variables/definitions cannot have the same name if they are in the same scope, you are free to declare two variables/defs with the same name if they are in different scopes, or if the previous variable has already been freed.

+ex. ```if var 1 end f 1 end ^ end var 1 end ``` is correct.

 ### Grammar